A General Framework for Importance Sampling with Markov Random Walks: Introduction

 \section{Introduction}

 Stochastic models with latent processes, in which the increments of the processes of interest (observed processes) often depend on other possibly unobserved processes\footnote{Note that, from a simulation perspective, nothing is really ``latent'' since we need to simulate the whole system.
-We use this terminology to highlight that the ``latent process'' is not our target.}, are ubiquitous.
-The latent process usually describes the random environment in which the processes of interest evolve.
-For example, when studying a firm whose revenue depends on the business cycle fluctuation, the revenue is the process of interest while the macroeconomic state (expansion or contraction) is latent; when estimating the risk measure of a portfolio, the portfolio value, as the process of interest, may be affected by the volatilities of each asset, which are latent.
-Other examples with latent variables include production mode in supply chain and inventory management and unobserved sub-populations during a pandemic; see, e.g., \cite{tang2008markov} for more applications.
-We are interested in simulating events with small probabilities, e.g., default and overflow events, for such models and computing the related probabilities.
-Calculating these small probabilities is indispensable to risk management and guiding public policy issues.
+We use this terminology to highlight that the ``latent process'' is not our target.} are ubiquitous.
+For example, when studying a firm whose revenue depends on business cycle fluctuations, the revenue is the process of interest while the macroeconomic state (expansion or contraction) is latent; when estimating the risk measure of a portfolio, the portfolio value, as the process of interest, may be affected by the volatilities of each asset, which are latent.
+Other examples with latent variables include production modes in supply chain and inventory management, and unobserved sub-populations during a pandemic; see, e.g., \cite{tang2008markov} for more applications.
+We are interested in events with small probabilities, e.g., default and overflow events; calculating these small probabilities is indispensable to risk management and public policy issues.